shrinerb/shrine/README.md

 ## Processing

-Shrine's `processing` plugin allows you to intercept when the cached file is being uploaded to permanent storage, and do any file processing your might want.

-If you're uploading images, it's common to want to generate various thumbnails.
-It's recommended to use the **[ImageProcessing][image_processing]** gem for this, which provides a convenient API over [ImageMagick] and [libvips].
-You also need to load the `versions` plugin to be able to save multiple files.
+Shrine allows you to processing attached files either "[on upload](#on-upload)" or "[on-the-fly](#on-the-fly)".
+For example, if your app is accepting image uploads, you can generate a pre-defined set of of thumbnails as soon as the image is attached to a record ("on upload"), or you can generate necessary thumbnails dynamically as they're needed ("on-the-fly").

+In both cases, for image processing you can use the **[ImageProcessing]** gem.
+It provides a convenient unified API for processing with [ImageMagick] or [libvips].
+Here is an example of generating a 600x400 thumbnail with
+ImageProcessing:

 ```sh
 $ brew install imagemagick